androiddevnotes/ktor-demo-api-server/docs/heroku.md

 - Make sure your `application.conf` or `application.yaml` file is correctly reading environment variables for database configuration and other sensitive information.

-## Scaling

-To scale your application, you can use: